pflky/sd-web-ui-radius-theme/README.md

-# Radius Theme is a modified version of Kitchen Theme for stable-diffusion-web-ui
+# Radius Theme is a modified version of the oll Kitchen Theme for stable-diffusion-web-ui

 Minimum requirements: